Honours Program

 Departmental honours applications for students who have been on exchange are considered on a case-by-case basis.
 Students who have been on exchange are responsible for demonstrating their compliance with the departmental honours requirements.
 It is crucial that students provide detailed information about all exchange courses (i.e., descriptions, syllabi) to the PSYO (psychhon@dal.ca) or NESC (neurohon@dal.ca) Honours Coordinator.

-If there were Psychology and Neuroscience courses taken while on exchange, it is possible that these will be used to calculate your A- requirement.
-You must also provide all original transcripts that show the grades received (e.g., percentage, letter grade) with your departmental honours application.
+Assessment for admission is based primarily on courses taken at 海角社区app, though performance on any Psychology and Neuroscience courses can be reviewed as a part of the application.
+You must provide all original transcripts that show the grades received (e.g., percentage, letter grade) with your departmental honours application.
 If the Honours Coordinators do not have the necessary information to assess your eligibility for honours, your application may be denied.

 What are other opportunities to gain research experience?